Aaronharding10/Hangman/README.md

 ## User Experience (UX)

-Hangman is a classic word guessing game that provides a simple yet entertaining user experience.
-The user is presented with a blank series of dashes that represent the letters of a mystery word.
-They have to guess the letters in the word, one at a time.
-With each correct guess, the letter is revealed in the corresponding position(s).
-However, with each incorrect guess, a part of a hangman's body is drawn.
-The user can guess until they either correctly guess the entire word or the hangman is fully drawn, resulting in a loss.
+Hangman is a classic word-guessing game where players try to uncover a hidden word by suggesting letters.
+Correct guesses reveal the letter in the word, while incorrect guesses result in the drawing of a 'hangman' figure.
 The game is easy to learn and provides a good balance of challenge and reward.
-It is also a great way to improve vocabulary and spelling skills while having fun.
+The goal is to guess the word before the hangman is fully drawn, providing a simple yet challenging test of word deduction skills.

 ### User Stories
+* First-time visitor goals
+    * Read the rules and get to know the game.
+Get a clear understanding of the concept.
+    * Once the user understands the objective they will more than likely want to play the game.
+    * Fun engaging experience whilst playing the game.

+* Returning visitor goals
+    * Return to playing the game and possibly sharing with friends.
+    * Compete with friends to see who can guess the word with the least guesses.
+    * Explore any new features (if implemented).

+* Frequent user goals
+    * Improving their skills with speed and accuracy in guessing words.
+    * Sharing the game with friends or inviting to play.

 ---

 ## Features
+* The opening menu allows the user to select from a list of options such as 1.start game, 2.quit and 3.rules on how they would like to proceed.
+* Word selection.
+The game randomly selects a word from the list of predefined words.
+* Letter input.
+User can input their guess letter by letter to guess the hidden word.
+* Incorrect guess tracking.
+Visually drawing a part of the hangman figure.
+* Win or loss acknowledgment.
+Clearly advises when a a player has won or lost the game and resets back to the main menu.

 ### Existing Features